 Global/Transnational Theorizing – Globalizing Field Theory

 Based on insights from her substantive research, Buchholz’s work also engages with broader theoretical and methodological questions of global/transnational sociology, particularly regarding the advancement of global field theory as a relatively new paradigm in global studies.
-Buchholz’s work on globalizing field theory introduces the concept of “relative vertical autonomy” as a new concept to theorize the emergence and multi-scalar structure of global fields, advances a Bourdieusian “center-periphery model,” and refines the idea of “asymmetric interdependencies” from a field-theoretical perspective.
-Her publications also discuss the utility of analogical theorizing, causal mechanisms, and real-type concepts for global/transnational theorizing.
+Buchholz’s work on globalizing field theory introduces the concept of “relative vertical autonomy” to theorize the emergence and multi-scalar structure of global fields, advances a Bourdieusian “center-periphery model,” and refines the idea of “asymmetric interdependencies” from a field-theoretical perspective.
+Her publications also discuss the need to rethink relationalism in field theory for global/transnational research and the utility of analogical theorizing, causal mechanisms, and real-type concepts for theorizing across borders.

 Copyright © 2023 L. Buchholz